-The images and text correlate best when viewed on a wide screen rather than on a phone or I-pad.
+The images and text correlate best when viewed on a wide screen rather than on a phone or on an iPad.

 At first glance, a painting by Pierre Bonnard appears to be a straightforward image from everyday life.